How to DIY a Drones Jammer

 What are Jammers?
 Commonly Called signal blockers, devices used to block and interfere with radio communication signals

 What are Civilian (Commercial) Drones?
-Also know as unmanned aerial vehicles (UAV), are aircrafts without a human pilot on board.
+Also known as unmanned aerial vehicles (UAV), are aircraft without a human pilot on board.
 The flight is controlled by the remote control of a pilot on the ground.
 The typical launch and recovery method of an unmanned aircraft is by the function of an automatic system or an external operator on the ground.
 There are a wide variety of UAV shapes, sizes, configurations, and characteristics.

-JAMMER legalization: Jammer which blocks GPS, Cellular communication and/or WIFI are illegal in the United States, so this Jammer design is for educational purposes only and is not for commercial or personal use.
+JAMMER legalization: Jammer which blocks GPS, Cellular communication, and/or WIFI are illegal in the United States, so this Jammer design is for educational purposes only and is not for commercial or personal use.

 What to JAMM?
-In this design we will block the most commonly used remote control R/C communication link by commercial drones’ manufacturer (such as Parrot AR Drones).
+In this design, we will block the most commonly used remote control R/C communication link by commercial drones manufacturer (such as Parrot AR Drones).
 Common R/C frequencies: Band 1: 2.4 MHz – WIFI g/b/n: ≈ 2.4 – 2.5 GHz Band 2: 433 MHz ISM Band: 433.05-434.79 MHz

-RF Power requirements: The maximum power of ISM Bands allowed for civilian drone is 36 dBm EIRP (Effective Isotropic Radiated Power) with maximum transmitted power of 1 W (30dBm) and the minimum Signal to Noise ratio SNR is 4 dB for data.
-Hence using a simple arithmetic; the radiated power of the RF Jammer must be more than 32 dBm EIRP
+RF Power requirements: The maximum power of ISM Bands allowed for a civilian drone is 36 dBm EIRP (Effective Isotropic Radiated Power) with maximum transmitted power of 1 W (30dBm) and the minimum Signal to Noise ratio SNR is 4 dB for data.
+Hence using simple arithmetic; the radiated power of the RF Jammer must be more than 32 dBm EIRP

-To achieve this required radiated power for Band 1 RF circuits, two cascaded power amplifier with total gain of 30 dB is employed with 3dBm VCO output power and 7dBi Antenna; the radiated power of Band 1 RF circuit is 40dBm which exceeds the required Jamming power required to block “band 1 (2.4 GHz)” civilian drone R/C communications.
+To achieve this required radiated power for Band 1 RF circuits, two cascaded power amplifier with a total gain of 30 dB is employed with 3dBm VCO output power and 7dBi Antenna; the radiated power of Band 1 RF circuit is 40dBm which exceeds the required Jamming power required to block “band 1 (2.4 GHz)” civilian drone R/C communications.